Getting there: the 2018 Regional Transportation Plan update

 Recent and future updates

-On June 10, 2010, the plan was given a major update, termed the 2035 Regional Transportation Plan.
-In spring 2014, it will be updated again.
-The limited update to the 2014 plan will serve as a springboard for more discussion and updates in 2018.
+In June 2010 the plan was given a major update, termed the 2035 Regional Transportation Plan.
+In July 2014, it was updated again.
+This limited update will serve as a springboard for more discussion and updates in 2018.